project-codeflare/mlbatch/setup.KubeConEU25/README.md

 EOF
 ```

-This will created 2 Pods, each requesting 2 GPUs.
+This will create 2 Pods, each requesting 2 GPUs.
 On our cluster, it will take about 30 seconds
-to execute this `PyTorchJob`.
+to execute this training workload.
 We can check on the status of the PyTorchJob by using the command:

 ```sh
 kubectl get pytorchjob -n blue